nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 **Step 3:** The `InfoParser#parse()` method will be invoked, and this will validate the parameters given by the user.
 Once validated, ANIME_ID will be set inside the `InfoCommand` object that was created previously. `InfoCommand` object will be returned back all the way to `Main`. `InfoParser` is then terminated.

-Figure X below shows the sequence diagram for steps 1 to 3 of the Information feature
+Figure 14 below shows the sequence diagram for steps 1 to 3 of the Information feature

 ![Info Command Step 1 to 3 Sequence Diagram](images/InfoCommand-Step1-3-Sequence-Diagram.png) <br/>
-*Figure X: Info feature steps 1 to 3 sequence diagram*
+*Figure 14: Info feature steps 1 to 3 sequence diagram*

 **Step 4:** `Main` will then call `InfoCommand#execute()`.
 In here the ANIME_ID will be validated and `AnimeData#returnAnimeInfo()` method is invoked, returning a string containing information regarding that particular ANIME_ID.